The Table Below Gives Information About Changes in Modes of Travel

 Modes of travel

-• Ways of travelling
+• Forms of travel/transport

-• Means of transport
+• Means of travel/transport

-Average distance travelled by car/local bus
+Average distance travelled by car

 • Car travel

-Average distance travelled by foot/bicycle
+Average distance travelled by bicycle

-• Average distance people walked/cycled
+• Average distance people cycled

 How to Select Data